 Identical twins are always the same gender because they form from a single zygote that contains either male (XY) or female (XX) sex chromosome.
 In the past, there have been a few reported cases of a genetic mutation in some male twins where one twin loses a Y chromosome and develops as a female.
 The female twin would then be afflicted with Turner’s Syndrome, a genetic disorder in girls caused by a missing or defective X (female) chromosome.
 It occurs in 1 of 2,000-2,500 live female births.
 There are many different features associated with the syndrome and not all girls have all symptoms but typically they are short in stature and lack ovarian development, have hearing disorders, abnormal fingernails, toenails and drooping eyelids (Ptosis).
-The only other time where there would be gender differences in identical twins would be if one twin had a sex change operation.
+The only other time where there would be gender differences in identical twins would be if one twin experienced a gender transition process.

 Mirror Image Twins

 Superfetation: Twins Conceived Separately

 Typically, when a woman’s egg is fertilized, her cycle is interrupted and her ovulation will cease.
 However, rarely, an egg can be released while she is already pregnant, thus resulting in twins that are conceived at different times.
 This happens when eggs from two separate menstrual cycles are released as opposed to normal fraternal (Dizygotic) twins where multiple ova are expelled in a single cycle.
 This is quite a rare occurrence in humans but is quite common in animals and usually results in a twin or higher-order multiple pregnancies where the fetuses show an obvious difference in gestational development.
 There was a case back in 2009 when a woman became pregnant with two babies due to superfetation.
 Ultrasound revealed that this Arkansas mom was pregnant with two babies conceived about two and a half weeks apart.

 Heteropaternal Superfecundation: Twins with Different Fathers